MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getenv-s-wgetenv-s.md

 Similarly in a Unicode (**`_wmain`**) program, **`_environ`** is initially `NULL` because the environment is composed of wide-character strings.
 Then, on the first call to [`_putenv`](putenv-wputenv.md), or on the first call to **`getenv_s`** if a (Unicode) environment already exists, a corresponding MBCS environment is created and is then pointed to by **`_environ`**.

-When two copies of the environment (MBCS and Unicode) exist simultaneously in a program, the run-time system must maintain both copies, and this causes slower execution time.
+When two copies of the environment (MBCS and Unicode) exist simultaneously in a program, execution can take longer, because the run-time system must maintain both copies.
 For example, when you call **`_putenv`**, a call to **`_wputenv`** is also executed automatically so that the two environment strings correspond.

 > [!CAUTION]
 > In rare instances, when the run-time system is maintaining both a Unicode version and a multibyte version of the environment, the two environment versions may not correspond exactly.
 This happens because, although any unique multibyte-character string maps to a unique Unicode string, the mapping from a unique Unicode string to a multibyte-character string is not necessarily unique.
 For more information, see [`_environ`, `_wenviron`](../environ-wenviron.md).